tweksteen/burst/doc/configuration.rst

   .. method:: save()

     Save the current configuration.
 This method should only be called outside a session.
 Inside a session, simply call :func:`session.save()`.

   .. attribute:: proxy

     Upstream proxy.
+Abrupt supports HTTP(S), Socks4a and Socks5 proxys, without authentication.
 By default, None.

   .. attribute:: ip

     Default proxy ip.
 Default IP address on which Abrupt will listen.
 If None, will only listen on 127.0.0.1.
 By default, None.

   .. attribute:: port

     Default proxy port.
 See also the `port` parameter of the :func:`proxy.proxy` function.
 By default, 8080.

   .. attribute:: target

     Set a target in case of transparent proxying.
 If your application is not proxy-aware, use this parameter to set a target.
 By default, None.

+  .. attribute:: ssl_hostname

+    When using the :attr:`target` attribute, it is possible to set the expected hostname of the SSL certificate through this attribute.

   .. attribute:: delay

     Delay between requests when a :class:`~http.RequestSet` is executed.
     By default, 0.

   .. attribute:: autosave

     Autosave the session when terminating Abrupt or switching to a new one.
 By default, True.

   .. attribute:: history

     Keep a copy of all the requests made in the global :mod:`history`.
     By default, True.

   .. attribute:: ssl_version

     SSL version to use when connecting to the server.
 Possible values
     are: SSLv2, SSLv3, TLSv1 and SSLv23.

   .. attribute:: term_width

     Expected width of the terminal.
 Abrupt tries to optimise the output whenever possible in regards to the current terminal width.
 The default "auto" will try to get this information from the system.
 You can set any arbitrary integer.
 The value 0 will consider the width as unlimited.

   .. attribute:: color_enabled

     Boolean to activate or deactivate the colors in the console.
     By default, True.

   .. attribute:: editor

     Default editor to use when editing a request or viewing a response.
     By default, ``/usr/bin/vim``.

   .. attribute:: diff_editor

     Default editor to use when comparing requests or responses.
     By default, ``/usr/bin/vimdiff``.

+  .. attribute:: editor_args

+    Arguments for your editor when using the :meth:`~http.Request.edit` method.

+  .. attribute:: editor_play_args

+    Extra arguments when using the :meth:`~http.Request.play` method.

   .. attribute:: update_content_length

     When editing a Request, Abrupt will automatically update any `Content-Length` header.
 To disable this feature, set this option to False.
 By default, True.

 .. data:: conf